- Overview of the thyroid gland

 The amount of thyroxine (the thyroid’s main hormone) secreted by the thyroid gland is regulated by the pituitary gland (also called the hypophysis, a small hormone gland located at the base of the brain).
 The pituitary gland secretes TSH according to the amount of T4 (thyroxine) that is needed.
 T4 is converted into T3 (triiodothyronine), which is the biologically active form of thyroid hormone.

-If the level of TSH is high and the FT4 low in a blood test, it indicates hypothyroidism.
+If the level of TSH is high and the FT4 low in a thyroid blood test, it indicates hypothyroidism.
 Conversely, if the level of TSH is low and the FT4 high, hyperthyroidism is indicated.
-The ranges used vary slightly by country and laboratory.
+The ranges used vary slightly by country and lab.

 Where the TSH level is slightly elevated, but the FT4 level is normal, subclinical or mild hypothyroidism is indicated.
 Because this may progress to full-blown hypothyroidism, follow-up tests may be recommended.